 Finally, the Court acknowledged that its ruling was also guided by significant public policy implications.
 In the Court’s view, finding the BCFD paramedics guilty of gross negligence, in this case, would have a major chilling effect on the conduct of first responders.
 The Court noted that first responders provide vital services to the citizens of Maryland, and those services would be minimized if they were subject to liability and second-guessing.

-As a personal injury attorney, I am usually in favor of decisions that expand civil liability rather than restrict it.
+As a Baltimore medical malpractice lawyer, I am usually in favor of decisions that expand civil liability rather than restrict it.
+We have too many laws that restrict a jury’s ability to condemn and value negligent conduct.
 So, true to form I guess, I’m against it here.
 Why didn’t the paramedics do an EKG when they arrived on the scene?
 The mistake the jury found was the medics determined the man was a “Priority III” patient with non-emergent medical needs rather than as the Priority I heart attack patient risk.

 Is this correct?
 I don’t know all the facts.
 But I know what the jury thought of them.
 If the jury thought they made a mistake, that should be enough.
 Why require gross negligence?